This case study focuses on drip irrigation management in maize and tomato crop production in northern Italy.

 In the province of Alessandria, water management for agricultural use is a key issue.
 Highly productive crops, such as maize and tomato, have a high nitrogen fertiliser requirement and a large water demand.
 Farmers are, therefore, adopting drip irrigation to improve water efficiency, without reducing yield and quality, even though the system is capital and time intensive.
 Specialised equipment is commercially available, but new innovations and solutions are still required.

-'Read more' for further details on the case study and updates from the field trials
+'Read more' for further details on the case study, updates from the field demonstrations/trials, and the summary field demonstration leaflet on drip irrigation in maize and tomato crops:

 Location: Alessandria, northern Italy